KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/06-Export-your-data.md

 ---
-title: "Export yout data from R"
+title: "Export your data from R"
 teaching: 20
 exercises: 20
 questions: